dgatf/msrc/README.md

 Options:

 - ESC protocol.
 HobbyWing Platinum V3, HobbyWing Platinum V4/Hobbywing Flyfun V5 or PWM signal
 - Voltage1.
-For voltage divider 1
+Enable/disable analog voltage divider 1
 - Voltage2.
-For voltage divider 2
+Enable/disable analog voltage divider 2
 - Ntc1.
-Thermistor 1
+Enable/disable analog thermistor 1
 - Ntc2.
-Thermistor 2
+Enable/disable analog thermistor 2
-- Current
+- Current.
+Enable/disable analog current
 - PWM out.
-Generate a PWM signal from RPM is ESC serial (for Hobbywing Flyfun V5)
+Enable/disable analog a PWM signal from RPM values from ESC serial
 - Averaging queue size: 1 to 16
 - Refresh rate (ms): 0 to 1600
 - I2C (x2).
-Type and I2C address
+Sensor type and address

 ## OpenTx sensors

-The arduino default sensor id is 10.
+The default sensor id is 10.
 This can be changed with [change_id_frsky](https://github.com/dgatf/change_id_frsky)

 Depending on your configuration some the following sensors will be available in Opentx.
 After configuration go to sensors screen and update with *Search new sensors*